symfony/symfony-docs/components/runtime.rst

     Set the ``FRANKENPHP_RESET_KERNEL`` environment variable to ``1`` to make the runner clone the application after each request, so the next request starts from a fresh kernel state booted from the cached container file.

-    This is an opt-in escape hatch when auditing every service for proper reset is not realistic; the trade-off is a noticeable throughput cost compared to the default reuse mode, since each request boots a kernel.
+    This is an opt-in alternative when auditing every service for proper reset is not realistic.
+The trade-off is a noticeable performance cost compared to the default reuse mode, since each request boots a new kernel.

 :class:`Symfony\\Component\\Console\\Command\\Command`
     To write single command applications.
 This will use the